eiffel-community/eiffel/eiffel-vocabulary/EiffelEnvironmentDefinedEvent.md

 ### data.version
 __Type:__ String
 __Required:__ No
 __Description:__ The version of the environment, if any.
-This is in a sense redundant, as relationships between compositions can be tracked via the __PREVIOUS_VERSION__ link type, but can be used for improved clarity and semantics.
+This is in a sense redundant, as relationships between environments can be tracked via the __PREVIOUS_VERSION__ link type, but can be used for improved clarity and semantics.

 ### data.image
 __Type:__ String